 So, why isn’t your company among these experts yet?

 Browse for questions related to your field of expertise and provide detailed, evidence-supported answers to them.
 Make sure to stick to Quora’s regulation policies, and don’t use it for overt advertising.
-Becoming a trustworthy source of industry-related insights can bring you new clients!
+After becoming a trustworthy source of industry-related insights, you can gain new clients!
 Here’s how Jonathan puts it:

 “Answering questions on Quora was probably the most unexpected way we acquired a customer.
 We knew that Quora can be great for many things: find content ideas, build your online presence, get strong backlinks, etc. But we didn’t know it was also helpful to generate leads and close deals.”

-Actually, our Content Strategist Ksenia Larina wrote an exhaustive article on how to turn Quora into your lead source, so make sure to check it out.
+Actually, our Content Strategist Yuliia Mamonov wrote an exhaustive article on how to turn Quora into your lead source, so make sure to check it out.

 Use Slack communities